thammin/RainbowBridge/README.md

 }
 ```

-* onConnected - when connection to a peer had established
+* onConnected - when connection to a peer had established.
 ```javascript
 {
   type: 'onConnected',